Danko-Lab/dTOX/README.md

 Get the dTOX models
 -------------------
 Pre-trained models that can be used to predict TF binding status across the genome are availiable in mammals.
-Get the appropriate model for your system here: https://github.com/Danko-Lab/dREG-Model

-or download the newest model from here:
+Download the newest models and TFBS data set from here:
-<span style="color:blue"> *ftp://cbsuftp.tc.cornell.edu/danko/hub/dtox.models/* </span>
+<span style="color:blue"> *ftp://cbsuftp.tc.cornell.edu/danko/hub/dTOX/* </span>

 Usage instructions: